 The Company has a defined contribution retirement savings plan ("401(k) plan") which covers all associates who meet minimum age and service requirements.
-The 401(k) plan allows participants to contribute up to 75% of their annual compensation up to the maximum elective deferral, designated by the IRS.
+The 401(k) plan allows participants to contribute up to 75% of their annual compensation up to the maximum elective deferral, designated by the Internal Revenue Service.
 The Company is obligated to make a minimum contribution to cover plan administrative expenses.
 Further Company contributions are at the discretion of the Board of Directors.
-The Company's contributions for the years ended January 28, 2023, January 29, 2022 and January 30, 2021 were approximately \$1,184,000, \$1,210,000 and \$0, respectively.
+The Company's contributions for the years ended February 3, 2024, January 28, 2023 and January 29, 2022 were approximately \$1,099,000, \$1,184,000 and \$1,210,000, respectively.

 The Company has a trusteed, non-contributory Employee Stock Ownership Plan ("ESOP"), which covers substantially all associates who meet minimum age and service requirements.
 The amount of the Company's discretionary contribution to the ESOP is determined by the Compensation Committee of the Board of Directors and can be made in Company Class A Common stock or cash.
-The Committee approved a contribution to the ESOP for the year ended January 28, 2023 of \$32,510.
-The Company's contribution was \$29,430,000 and \$0 for the years ended January 29, 2022 and January 30, 2021, respectively.
+Due to a net operating loss in fiscal 2023, the Committee did not approve a contribution to the ESOP for the year ended February 3, 2024.
+The Company's contributions were \$32,510 and \$29,430,000 for the years ended January 28, 2023 and January 29, 2022, respectively.

 The Company is primarily self-insured for healthcare.
 These costs are significant primarily due to the large number of the Company's retail locations and associates.
 The Company's self-insurance liabilities are based on the total estimated costs of claims filed and estimates of claims incurred but not reported, less amounts paid against such claims.
 Management reviews current and historical claims data in developing its estimates.
-If the underlying facts and circumstances of the claims change or the historical trend is not indicative of future trends, then the Company may be required to record additional expense or a reduction to expense which could be material to the Company's reported financial condition and results of operations.
+If the underlying facts and circumstances of the claims change or the historical trend is not indicative of future trends, then the Company may be required to record additional expense or a reduction to expense which could be material to the Company's reported results of operations in the period recorded.
 The Company funds healthcare contributions to a third-party provider.